Helpful Tips for Traveling with Your Teenager

 Even if it’s some far flung destination you can’t afford right now, there may be a similar destination or a way to bring that specific locale to you.
 For example, maybe they really want to go to Venice, Italy and take a gondola ride in one of the canals.

-Both Venice, California and Las Vegas, Nevada offer a similar experience at only a fraction of the price, especially if you can find free activities at your destination.
+Both Venice, CAand Las Vegas, NV offer a similar experience at only a fraction of the price, especially if you can find free activities at your destination.

 Even freshmen and sophomores might be interested in visiting some of America’s best college towns to start the exciting process of thinking about post-secondary.
 And older teens will certainly be interested in exploring the town where they might spend the next four years of their life.